 - Appetite changes – you may lose your appetite or the steroids may boost your appetite and make you put on weight

 - Skin changes – your skin may darken and you may have an itchy rash or become sensitive to sunlight.
-Use a high factor sun cream and cover up when you go out
+Use a high factor sun cream (at least 50SPF) and cover up when you go out

 - Indigestion, stomach pains or discomfort

-- Change in blood sugar levels – tell your doctor if you get very thirsty or if you are passing more urine than usual
+- Change in blood sugar levels – tell your doctor or nurse if you get very thirsty or if you are passing more urine than usual

 - A puffy face and ankles from fluid buildup

 - Difficulty in sleeping and mood swings – taking the steroids early in the day can reduce this

 - Inflammation around the drip site – if you notice any signs of redness, swelling or leaking at your drip site, tell your chemotherapy nurse straight away